-This blog gives you an overview and explains the frequently asked questions on the replication of Employee master data from an external system to SAP Hybris Cloud for Customer.
-The external system may be SAP ERP, SAP CRM or SAP SuccessFactors Employee Central (EC).
-Also, the replication is unidirectional from the external system into SAP Hybris Cloud for Customer (Cloud).
-Employee replication is mediated from SAP CRM/SAP ERP to Cloud through SAP HCI/PI system, whereas the EC integration is a point-to-point integration.
+This blog gives you an overview and explains the frequently asked questions on the replication of Employee master data from an external system to SAP Cloud for Customer.
+The external system may be SAP ERP, SAP CRM, S/4 Hana or SAP SuccessFactors Employee Central (EC).
+The replication is unidirectional from the external system into SAP Cloud for Customer.

 To avoid any errors, follow these best practices:

-- Replicate organization center data from SAP ERP/CRM and only then replicate employees.
+- Replicate organization center data from SAP ERP/S4Hana/CRM and only then replicate employees.
 Otherwise, employee replication will fail due to missing organizations.

 - Use employee replication interface to replicate employees, instead of business partner replication interface.

 - To minimize replication errors, employees from Employee Central should be sent to SAP Hybris Cloud for Customer through an initial load.
 This creates an organization center hierarchy in SAP Hybris Cloud for Customer, minimizing replication errors.

 Frequently Asked Questions

 What is the default locking behavior of an employee/user created in C4C?